Practice Doctorate/DNAP Program -- for RNs only

 What is the Chemistry Course prerequisite?

-A minimum of a 3-credit hour college level chemistry course covering the principles of basic chemistry, biochemistry, and organic chemistry is required if your nursing degree did not require a chemistry course.
+A minimum of a 3-credit hour college-level chemistry course from an accredited institution is required if your nursing degree did not require a chemistry course.
 A lab is not required to fulfill the requirement.

 Do you require the GRE and if so, what is the minimum score required?